Dartv/Epic-7-Auto-Shop-Refresh/README.md

 3. Set resolution to **1920 x 1080**. it won't work with any other resolution.

 # How to use
-F1 - start
+F1 - Start

-F2 - stop
+F2 - Pause/Unpause

-Esc - exit
+Esc - Exit

 # Note
 Use at your own risk.
 I can't guarantee that it will work 100% of the time and that you will not get banned.